 “It is made of WOOD” That’s the first thing you have to accept in the care of an acoustic guitar.
 Wood CAN crack, but it’s what makes the beautiful sound an acoustic guitar produces.
 Wood is always changing, so deal with it, especially if you have a "solid" wood guitar.
 Whether it’s still part of a growing tree, or if it’s a 100 year old pine beam in a barn, wood will change with the environment.

 Take a barn for example.
 Ever seen a 100 year old barn made of wood that’s never had any maintenance?
 Enough said, it's a wreck.
 Yes, that’s extreme, but back to the point of “It’s made of Wood”, not aluminum, not steel...it's made of something that CHANGES with the environment.

 This is not to scare or alarm you, as with care your solid wood guitar will last.

 It’s almost probable that if you enjoy your acoustic guitar as much as you should, it’s could happen…that crack.
 “Probably” is the key word here, as there are guitars out there that are “old” and have not cracked.
 So, how do cracks happen?
-It's sometimes a good sign that the guitar has been enjoyed to the "fullest".
+It's sometimes a sign that the guitar has been enjoyed to the "fullest".
 There can be numerous reasons, and in the spirit of not just giving a list of “dos and don’ts”, here are some tips, and hopefully an education that can help your guitar reach a “crackless” mature age.
 Below are some things to keep in the back of your mind.

 Duh…Impact..we won’t go there.
 Pretty much elementary that when you hit something it can break, especially if it’s made out of wood.
 Make sure the guitar fits in a case that holds the guitar secure without “rattle”.
 A guitar moving loosely in a case when it is promptly placed on the ground goes through an impact.